hikeventures/hikeventures.github.io/_posts/2016-03-10-best-light-hiking-shoes.markdown

 ---
 layout: post
 title: The 5 Best Ultralight Summer Hiking Shoes for 2016
-date: '2016-03-02 09:13:12 +0200'
+date: 2016-03-02 09:13:12 +0200
-comments: true
 published: true
-description: >-
-  Looking for light alternatives to heavy hiking boots?
+description: Looking for light alternatives to heavy hiking boots?
 Here are the best lightweight hiking shoes for 2016
 category: articles
 tags:
   - articles